CSCfi/csc-user-guide/docs/apps/exonerate.md

 ## Usage

-In Puhti you can use initialize Exonerate with command:
+On Puhti, you can use initialize Exonerate with the command:
 ```text
 module load biokit
 ```
 The biokit module sets up a set of commonly used bioinformatics tools, including Exonerate (Note however that there are also bioinformatics tools in Puhti, that have a separate setup commands.)

-After the setup command the Exonerate commands are recognized.
+After loading the biokit module, the `exonerate` commands are recognized.

-For example to align cDNA to genomic sequence, you can use exonerate command with _est2genome_ model.
+For example, to align cDNA to genomic sequence, you can use `exonerate` command with _est2genome_ model.
 ```text
 exonerate --model est2genome query.fasta target.fasta
 ```
-You can see the command line options for exonerate with command:
+You can see the command line options for `exonerate` with the command:
 ```text
 exonerate -h
 ```

-In Puhti, large Exronerate tasks should be executed as a batch jobs.
+On Puhti, large Exronerate tasks should be executed as a batch jobs.
 Below is a sample batch job file, for running a Exonerate batch job in Puhti:

 ```text